davidgolub/blog1/README.md

 # Kitchen Sink

-Below we demonstrate some data markdown (.dmd) capabilities.
+Below sort we demonstrate some data markdown (.dmd) capabilities.
 See https://github.com/capta-studio/blog1 for all the files used in generating this page, especially `README.md`.

 ## Show CSV as tables